microsoft/MixedRealityToolkit-Unity/Documentation/Input/InputSystem.md

 ## Speech

-MRTK allows you to define your own speech commands via the *Speech Commands Profile*, found under the _Input System Settings_ profile.
-A command is defined by the text of the keyword that will cause its event to be raised and, optionally, an input action associated with it.
-To listen to speech events, implement [`IMixedRealitySpeechHandler`](Microsoft.MixedReality.Toolkit.Input.IMixedRealitySpeechHandler) in your script.
+Speech commands are events raised when the user says a specific keyword.
+You can create commands in the *Speech Commands Profile*, found under the _Input System Settings_ profile, by specifying a keyword and, optionally, a key that will also raise the event and an input action associated with it.
+See [Speech and Dictation Events](#speech-and-dictation-events) for speech event details.

 <img src="../../External/ReadMeImages/Input/SpeechCommands.png" width="256" align="center">

+## Dictation

 ## Input Events